Black Friday Sale!

 FAQs

-How much money does a streamer make?
+How much money do twitch streamers make?

 Small streamers (fewer than 100 viewers) can usually make between $50 and $1,500 per month.
 Bigger streamers that bring in more viewers have the possibility to make between $3,000 and $6,000 per month.
 The amount of money you can earn from streaming depends heavily on how many viewers or subscribers you get, which platform you’re streaming to and other income streams you might have — such as sponsorship, affiliate deals, merchandise or donations.

-How do beginners make money on Twitch?
+How do I make money streaming on Twitch?

 Which live streaming app pays the most?